AmbireTech/adex-protocol/README.md

 However, in practice, it's possible to have additional observers who are not validators - for example, a publisher's node might observe all events related to the ad units of the publisher, without necessarily being validators.

-Each observer must have a publically accessible HTTPS endpoint for receiving events from the SDK.
+Each observer must have a publicly accessible HTTPS endpoint for receiving events from the SDK.

 ## Components